mit-orcd/orcd-docs-edit/docs/recipes/basic_vasp_gcc_example.md

 ??? tip

-     For different versions of VASP, the directory name will be different so you may need to adjust the example commands accordingly.
+     For different versions of VASP, the download file name and directory name will be different.
+In that case, remember to adjust the example commands above accordingly.

 #### 2. Configure the compiler options file